pakshuang/ai-chat-survey/docs/frontend.md

 ## Initial design

-We aimed to move fast to quickly show our users a minimal viable product from both a functional and aesthetic point of view.
-Hence, we produced one set of low-fidelity wireframes and immediately transformed them into a working web application, which we dogfooded and which users tried out during user interviews.
+Our goal was to swiftly deliver a minimal viable product to our users, focusing on both functionality and aesthetics.
+To achieve this, we created low-fidelity wireframes and promptly developed them into a functional web application.
+We tested the app ourselves and gathered user feedback during interviews.

 Note that our favicon, selected to illustrate the AI capabilities of our app, is by [Pexelpy](https://freeicons.io/profile/433683) on [freeicons.io](https://freeicons.io).